nus-cs2103-AY1718S1/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should be easy to learn for users that have little prior experience with CLI applications.
+6. Should require some form of authentication before allowing usage.
+7. Should respond promptly (within 2 seconds) as long as number of persons is within 1000.
+8. Should be compatible with data produced earlier on even after updates to the application.

 ## Appendix D : Glossary